openlegend/core-rules/core/src/01-character-creation/01-chapter-one.md

 information.
 Some Hackers are mercenaries that work for the highest bidder, primarily in the game for the adrenaline rush and the thrill of controlling massive amounts of data and the fates of those who depend on it.
-Others rally
-___
-behind a larger cause with intent of changing the world for better or worse.
+Others rally  fbehind a larger cause with intent of changing the world for better or worse.

 #### Strategy